Financing Analysis · Summit Operations Group LLC · Updated May 2026

 Down payment & equity per partner

-Kevin's SQ — per partner
+Kevin's SQ path — per guarantor

-30% of $1.5M ÷ 4 partners
+30% of ~$1.5M ÷ 2 guarantors

-Clean Funding — per partner
+Clean Funding — per guarantor

 TBD

-Down payment % not confirmed
+EL equipment down payment % not confirmed

-SBA 504 — per partner
+NWFCU SBA 504 — per guarantor

 Analysis